logo Enerdata

 Share of electricity in total final energy consumption

-Rise in the share of electricity in China's final energy consumption since 2010.
+Rise in the share of electricity in Mexico's final energy consumption since 2010.

 Breakdown by country (%)